AHJ Immigration – Supporting Life Decisions, Not Just Applications

-2025 has brought some of the most wide-reaching changes to UK immigration rules in recent years.
+2025 brought some of the most wide-reaching changes to UK immigration rules in recent years.

 From salary increases under the Skilled Worker route to new digital eVisas and revised family thresholds, both employers and applicants must adapt to stay compliant.

-At AHJ Immigration, we’ve summarised the key updates affecting sponsors, students, workers, and families — and what actions you should take before 2026.
+At AHJ Immigration, we’ve summarised the key updates affecting sponsors, students, workers, and families, and what actions you should take now in 2026 and beyond.

 Skilled Worker Salary Threshold Increased